awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

        -AssumeRolePolicyDocument (Get-Content -raw SSMService-Trust.json)
    ```

 1. Use [Register\-IAMRolePolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Register-IAMRolePolicy.html) as follows to allow the service role you created to create a session token\.
-The session token gives your managed instance permission to run commands using Systems Manager\.
+The session token gives your managed node permission to run commands using Systems Manager\.
 **Note**
-The policies you add for a service profile for managed instances in a hybrid environment are the same policies used to create an instance profile for EC2 instances\.
+The policies you add for a service profile for managed nodes in a hybrid environment are the same policies used to create an instance profile for EC2 instances\.
 For more information about the AWS policies used in the following commands, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

-   \(Required\) Run the following command to allow a managed instance to use AWS Systems Manager service core functionality\.
+   \(Required\) Run the following command to allow a managed node to use AWS Systems Manager service core functionality\.

    ```
    Register-IAMRolePolicy `